BoiseState/CS321-resources/examples/bitwise-operators-example/README.md

 The extended BitwiseShiftDemo.java example shows how to pack the bases in a DNA sequence into a long (as binary number) and how to extract the DNA bases back out.
 This will result in around 8x savings in memory(and on disk as well).

 See the javadocs for the examples for more information.
 Start browsing from docs/package-summary.html.
-Eclipse and Intellij will open web pages in HTML natively.
+Eclipse and IntelliJ will open web pages in HTML natively.
 For VS Code, you need to install the web browser plugin.
-Or you can view directly on Github.

 See [Java Bitwise Operators](https://www.baeldung.com/java-bitwise-operators) for a brief tutorial.